Embedding theorems for random graphs with specified degrees: The coupling procedure

 \begin{itemize} \item Instead of using the same rejection probability $\zeta$ for every edge to be added to $G_L$, we use different rejection probabilities for different edges.
 However, for a given edge $jk$, the rejection probability $\zeta_{jk}$ remains uniform throughout the procedure.
 This uniformity is needed for the output $G_L$ to have the correct distribution.

 \item During the coupling procedure, the value of $p_i(jk)/W^*_{jk}$ decreases significantly for edges $jk$ where $d_jd_k=O(\norm{\bfd}_1)$, but changes little for $jk$ where $d_jd_k\gg \norm{\bfd}_1$.
 Consequently, many rejections (particularly those where $d_jd_k\ll \norm{\bfd}_1$) occur already for the construction of $G$, and thus the first idea above would not help, as even more rejections would occur for $G_L$ than for $G$.
-To reduce the rejection probability for the construction of $G$, we ``intentionally'' boost the probability (by an $o(1)^{-1}$ factor) of generating edges $jk$ where $d_jd_k\gg \norm{\bfd}_1$ in the sequence of random edges $x_1,x_2,\ldots$.
-This probability boosting strategy magically reduces the rejection probability $\eps_i(jk)$ for $jk$ such that $d_jd_k\ll \norm{\bfd}_1$ (note that most $jk\in\binom{[n]}{2}$ are this type).
+To reduce the rejection probability for the construction of $G$, we ``intentionally'' boost the probability (by an $\omega(1)$ factor) of generating edges $jk$ where $d_jd_k\gg \norm{\bfd}_1$ in the sequence of random edges $x_1,x_2,\ldots$.
+This probability boosting strategy magically reduces the rejection probability $\eps_i(jk)$ for $jk$ such that $d_jd_k\ll \norm{\bfd}_1$ (note that most $jk\in\binom{[n]}{2}$ are this type; \jt{see Proposition~\ref{p:properties} in the Appendix}).
 However, the rejection probabilities $\eps_i(jk)$ will be high (close to 1) for $jk$ where $d_jd_k \gg\norm{\bfd}_1$.
 Nonetheless, the first idea mentioned earlier will be applicable in this case --- we reject these $jk$ more often than the others for the construction of $G_L$.
-Consequently, the edge probability for such $jk$ in the final construction of $G_L$ is close to $1-e^{-1}$ instead of $1$ (and note that only a small proportion of $jk\in\binom{[n]}{2}$ are of this type). \end{itemize}
+Consequently, the edge probability for such $jk$ in the final construction of $G_L$ turns out to be close to $1-e^{-1}$ instead of $1$. \jt{Note that for pairs $jk$ where $d_jd_k \gg\norm{\bfd}_1$, their edge probability $W^*_{jk}$ in $\G(n,\bfd)$ is asymptotic to 1 by Proposition~\ref{p:edgeprob}.
+Thus, their edge probabilities in $G_L$ (which is asymptotic to $1-e^{-1}$) is smaller than $W^*_{jk}$, implying that our embedding is not ``tight''.
+The good news is that} only a small proportion of $jk\in\binom{[n]}{2}$ are of this type. \end{itemize}

 We define the procedure for sequential generation of $\G(n,W)$ in Section~\ref{sec:W}, the procedure for sequential generation of $\G(n,\bfd)$ in Section~\ref{sec:d}.
 In Section~\ref{sec:coupling} we couple the two procedures together to sequentially generate the coupled pair $(G_L,G)$.
 The parameters used by the coupling procedure will be specified in Section~\ref{sec:parameters}.
 Finally the proof of Theorem~\ref{thm:main2} is given in Section~\ref{sec:proof}.